abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-nginx-ingress-controller.md

 That happens because the nginx ingress controller we set up earlier does not forward the client public IP address and balance the request with its own IP address in the cluster.
 So Router and Pyos both see the IP address of the ingress controller loadbalancer.

-To fix that, we have to update te configuration of our nginx ingress controller.
-Please paste the following lines in a `patch-ingress.yaml` file
+To fix this, update the configuration of your NGINX ingress controller by pasting the following lines into a `patch-ingress.yaml` file:

 ```
 controller: